 What do I do if I Find a Tick on my Dog?

-Once removed you will want to clean and disinfect the area, your hands and any tools used and seek advice from your vet to ascertain whether your dog has been infected or not.
-You should also dispose of the ticks by placing them in medical alcohol for 24 hours or wrap them in tape and throw in the bin.
+Once removed you will want to clean and disinfect the area, your hands, and any tools used, and seek advice from your vet to ascertain whether your dog has been infected or not.
+You should also dispose of the ticks by placing them in medical alcohol for 24 hours or wrapping them in tape and throw in the bin.
 Some people also advise keeping the tick in an airtight container in case infection does develop so they can be inspected by a veterinarian.

 If you intend to regularly walk your dog in areas where ticks may be present, it may be worth purchasing a tick removal tool and some tick spray and shampoo so that you can remove ticks quickly and safely.
 You can also purchase a Seresto Collar which can protect dogs from fleas and ticks for up to 8 months.